 Pursuant to Bankruptcy Court approved agreements, the Trustee performs his duties under the Trust Agreement, the TDP and the related documents through retention agreements with several service providers, including Resolutions, LLC, which is a related party to the Trustee.
-For the years ended December 31, 2022 and 2021, the Trust incurred \$900,000 and \$1,200,000, respectively, for services performed by Resolutions, LLC.
-As of December 31, 2022 and 2021, the Trust had \$75,000 and \$100,000 payable to Resolutions, LLC for services performed during years ended December 31, 2022 and 2021.
+For both the years ended December 31, 2023 and 2022, the Trust incurred \$900,000 for services performed by Resolutions, LLC.
+The Trust had \$75,000 payable to Resolutions, LLC for services performed during both years ended December 31, 2023 and 2022.